googleads/googleads-admob-api-samples/java/v1/README.md

 3. Complete the authorization steps on your browser.

-4. Examine the console output, and explore the AdMob Reporting API!
+4. Examine the console output, and explore the AdMob API!